 Self helps build credit while accumulating savings and the temptation and risk of having available credit is reduced while still providing the benefits, earning them a 4.6/5 ★ rating.

 This review is provided by and expresses the opinions of Savology to help users make informed financial decisions.
 Many of the featured products on this site connect to our affiliate partners.
-Partners may provide compensation to Savology for referrals, which in turn allows Savology to provide the free financial planning platform.
+Partners may provide compensation to Savology for referrals, which in turn allows Savology to provide the digital financial planning platform to more people.
 Compensation does not influence the product evaluations or recommendations.